 function block_rest_api_except_ia( $access ) { if (!is_user_logged_in() && $_SERVER['REQUEST_URI'] != '/wp-json/iawp/search') { return new WP_Error( 'rest_disabled', __('The WordPress REST API has been disabled.'), array( 'status' => rest_authorization_required_code())); } return $access; } add_filter( 'rest_authentication_errors', 'block_rest_api_except_ia' );

-This code will disable the REST API for anyone who isn’t logged-in unless the request is for the Independent Analytics end point.
+This function will disable the REST API for anyone who isn’t logged in unless the request is for the Independent Analytics endpoint.
 This allows your analytics to be recorded without exposing any other endpoints.